sjtu-icat/starter-research-group/content/zh/authors/mingye-xie/_index.md

 - 博士研究生
 ---

-Mingye Xie received the B. Sc. degree from East China Normal University, China, in 2016, the M. Eng.
+I have received the B. Sc. degree from East China Normal University, China, in 2016, the M. Eng.
 Degree in electronics and communications engineering from East China Normal University, China, in 2019.

-He is currently pursing Ph.
+I am currently pursing Ph.
 D. degree in computer science and technology from Shanghai Jiao Tong University, China.

-His research interests include generative adversial network(GAN) and model compressing.
+My research interests include generative adversial network(GAN) and model compressing.